Razyapoo/KGBClusteringDocumentation/user_documentation.md

 The main tool that enable you to utilize the extension is the [checkbox](#checkbox-glossary).

-Using the checkbox, you can choose whether to:
+Using the checkbox, you can choose whether to do:
 - [Grouping of clusters](#grouping-of-clusters-glossary)
-- Zooming
+- Zoom
-- [Grouping of clusters](#grouping-of-clusters-glossary) and zooming at the same time
+- [Grouping of clusters](#grouping-of-clusters-glossary) and Zoom at the same time
 - Neither one of them

+> **Note** \
+> When "Grouping of clusters" is selected, use "minus" (resp. "plus") button to group (resp. ungroup) nodes. **Mouse wheel not supported**.
-By selecting a "Grouping of clusters" and "zooming" at the same time, you can take an advantage of the main features of the mapping platforms.
+> By selecting a "Grouping of clusters" and "Zoom" at the same time, you can take an advantage of the main features of the mapping platforms (for more information see [Grouping of clusters](#grouping-of-clusters-glossary)). **Mouse wheel supported**.

 <h3 id="node-removal-guide">Node removal</h3>